0 hidden charges. 0 forex

 2. How much money should I save before buying a house in India?

-3. How to plan house finance?
+3. How to plan for the finances?

 Get the Fi app